TwistingTwists/obsidian-tools/ash framework.md

 Teams with ash = how to build teams features — users / orgs etc?
 Template where we can start from?

+003 - cco - schema design using ash